The Seljalandsfoss waterfall is one of the most famous and photographed waterfalls in Iceland.

 And "Seljaland" has something to do with the word for "seller" or "selling land" so the combination of both can be interpreted in many different ways.

-By the way, before you read further let me help you with the Seljalandsfoss pronunciation: Forvo has recordings of the word being said by Icelandic speakers.
+By the way, before you read further let me help you with the Seljalandsfoss pronunciation: check it here

-How to get to the waterfall of Seljalandsfoss
+How to get to Seljalandsfoss - self drive

 - Between Selfoss and Vik.
 Turn on road 249 (Þórsmerkurvegur) at the beginning of which you will find Seljalandsfoss’ parking on the right.

 - Seljalandsfoss Hike – 15 min without stopping.
-Attention slippery and not so easy in some areas.
-I recommend doing it anticlockwise.
+Careful, it is slippery and not so easy in some areas.

 - Wear waterproof clothes and protect your camera!
 There is a lot of mist, and people do experience malfunctions

-- There is a 5 min walk along the cliff to Gljufrabui, a waterfall partially hidden in a canyon
+- There is a 5 min walk along the cliff to Gljufrafoss, a waterfall partially hidden in a canyon (see later in article)

-- Toilets and foodtruck are available at the carpark
+- Toilets and food-trucks are available at the carpark

 - Book early to have a large choice of vehicles!